Khusbu853/Assignment-dashboard/README.md

 This is simple dashboard project which shows the data of all the available user and user details when click on any user.

+## How to start with the project?

+- clone the repo using "git clone"
+- run: npm install
+- run: npm start

 ## TechStack

 - ReactJS: For making UI screens